What is Ozempic used for and how does it work?

 How does Ozempic come at the pharmacy?

-Ozempic (semaglutide), from Novo Nordisk, is available as pre-filled pens that deliver a 0.25 mg, 0.5 mg or 1 mg dose per injection, based on how your doctor prescribes it.
-It comes in a carton with either one or two pens.
+Ozempic (semaglutide), from Novo Nordisk, is available as pre-filled pens that deliver a 0.25 mg, 0.5 mg, 1 mg or 2 mg dose per injection, based on how your doctor prescribes it.
+It comes in a carton with one pen, and once you reach your regular maintenance does, each pen should last about one month.

 What is the normal dose of Ozempic?

 Ozempic injection is given only once a week on the same day of the week, at any time on that day.
+You might want to add this to your calendar.
 You can take Ozempic with or without food.

 - The recommended starting dose of Ozempic is a 0.25 mg injection once weekly for 4 weeks.
 This is only a starting dose and cannot be used long-term to control your blood sugar.